Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.
 ```

 Don't panic!
-We can break this down rather easily.
+We can break the instructions down rather easily.
+Trust that this outputs Hello World (with a new line) and
+let's see if we can make it do that.

 We're going to use two macros.
 First let's create a macro that initialises the program.